 (ix) “Third Party Environmental Claims” means any claims, suits or legal or administrative proceedings (including for violations of law or regulations) made or instituted by any Governmental Authority or any other Person (other than by, on behalf of, or at the initiation of, Purchaser, its successors or assigns) based on or relating to injury to Persons or contamination of or damage to property caused by the presence of any Hazardous Materials on or from the Property; or claims for contribution or cost recovery (on-site or off-site) under the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended; or the Louisiana Environmental Quality Act; or seeking to impose Environmental Liabilities on Purchaser or its successors or assigns.

-Notwithstanding anything to the contrary contained herein, all of Vendor’s representations and warranties contained herein and Vendor’s obligation to indemnify and hold Purchaser harmless for a breach of any representation or warranty contained herein shall terminate 180 days following the Effective Dateand Vendor’s obligation to indemnify and hold Purchaser harmless for a breach of any representation or warranty contained herein, shall be limited to an amount which shall not exceed $3,000,000.000 in the aggregate.
+Notwithstanding anything to the contrary contained herein, all of Vendor’s representations and warranties contained herein and Vendor’s obligation to indemnify and hold Purchaser harmless for a breach of any representation or warranty contained herein shall be limited to each claim made by Purchaser for which Purchaser has given Vendor written notice of such claim not later than 180 days after the Effective Date, and Vendor’s obligation to indemnify and hold Purchaser harmless for a breach of any representation or warranty contained herein, shall be limited to an amount which shall not exceed $3,000,000.000 in the aggregate.

+Any notice required or permitted to be delivered hereunder shall be in writing and shall be deemed to have been validly given or served by depositing same with a national overnight delivery service (e.g., FedEx) for next business day delivery or by depositing same in the Untied States mail, postage prepaid, registered or certified mail, return receipt requested, addressed to Vendor or Purchaser, as the case may be, at the addresses set forth below or at such other address as hereafter designated by either party in writing to the other party.

+PURCHASER VENDOR

+Reliant Energy Gas Storage, LLC LRCI, Inc.

+1111 Louisiana Street 1400 Smith Street

+Houston, Texas 77002 Houston, Texas 77002

+Attn: Doug Divine Attn: Jean Mrha

 Vendor further represents and warrants the following to Purchaser as of the Effective Date:

 (i) Vendor has all power and authority to execute, deliver and carry out the terms and provisions of this Act, and the power and authority to own its properties and carry on its business as presently conducted.